-During a recent stay at the Fairfield Inn in San Carlos, CA, I noticed that the small individual bottles of body-wash, shampoo, and conditioner have disappeared from the sink counter.
-Instead, three large wall-mounted dispensers were installed on the the shower wall.
-This change didn’t surprise me as I’ve read a few months back that this wave is coming to five Marriott brand hotels, the Fairfield Inn being one of them.
+During a recent stay at the Fairfield Inn in San Carlos, CA, I noticed that the small individual bottles of body wash, shampoo, and conditioner have disappeared from the sink counter.
+Instead, three large wall-mounted dispensers were installed on the shower wall.
+This change didn’t surprise me as I’ve read a few months back that this wave is coming to five Marriott brand hotels, the Fairfield Inn is one of them.

-While I think the wall-mounted, Paul Mitchell teatree, product is of an okay quality, I have three main issues with the concept:
+While I think the wall-mounted, Paul Mitchell teatree, the product is of okay quality, I have three main issues with the concept:

 - On the third day of my stay, the body-wash bottle ran out.
 I am guessing the opaque nature of the bottles doesn’t indicate to housekeeping when dispensers are running low or empty.
 To solve this problem, I think Marriott should consider using clear or semi-clear bottles.